Weak notions of nondegeneracy in nonlinear semidefinite programming: Conclusions

 In this paper, we studied the nondegeneracy condition of Shapiro and Fan~\cite{shapfan} with the purpose of incorporating some matrix structure into it, such as spectral decompositions and structural sparsity.
 Our work was motivated by a well-known limitation of nondegeneracy, which is the fact it generally fails in the presence of structural sparsity in the constraint function.
 For example, we recall that a NSDP problem with multiple constraints may be equivalently reformulated as a single block diagonal constraint, but nondegeneracy is not expected to be preserved in the process.
 This limitation may have important consequences in practice, since many algorithms are theoretically supported by nondegeneracy and, on the other hand, structural sparsity is a very common trait of optimization models of real world problems.

-To address this issue, we proposed two variants of nondegeneracy, here called weak-nondegeneracy and sparse-nondegeneracy.
+To address this issue, we proposed three variants of nondegeneracy, here called weak-nondegeneracy, sparse-nondegeneracy, and GS-nondegeneracy.
 They were proven to be strictly weaker than the classical nondegeneracy.
-In particular, both new constraint qualifications only require the dimension constraint $n\geqslant m-r$, which is considerably less demanding than the constraint $n\geqslant (m-r)(m-r+1)/2$ imposed by nondegeneracy.
-Also, they are both invariant to multifold or block diagonal formulations of \eqref{NSDP} and, consequently, they recover the LICQ condition from NLP when the constraint function is structurally diagonal.
+In particular, all new constraint qualifications only require the dimension constraint $n\geqslant m-r$, which is considerably less demanding than the constraint $n\geqslant (m-r)(m-r+1)/2$ imposed by nondegeneracy.
+Also, they are invariant to multifold or block diagonal formulations of \eqref{NSDP} and, consequently, they recover the LICQ condition from NLP when the constraint function is structurally diagonal.